Diary of a Teenage Hitchhiker: Plot

-In late summer 1979 in the fictional Southern California town of Port Kerby almost 18 year old teenage Julie Thurston joins her friends Cathy, Francine, and Dana on a hitchhiking circuit that is popular among the teen girls in the town.
+In the fictional southern California town of Port Kirby, almost 18-year-old teenage Julie Thurston joins her friends Cathy, Francine, and Dana on a hitchhiking circuit that is popular among the teen girls in the town.
 It’s the summer after their high school graduation.
 While everyone is hanging at the beach Julie is seriously wondering about her future.
 She wants to be a sculptor, but her boyfriend Nick has other plans.
-Meanwhile, Francine has a good head on her shoulders, going to beauty college; Dana is a wild party girl who might want to be a spy; and Cathy is pregnant from her boyfriend and only her best friends know.
+Meanwhile, Francine has a good head on her shoulders, going to beauty college; Dana is a wild party girl who might want to be a spy; Cathy is pregnant from her boyfriend and only her best friends know.

-Whether they are headed towards the beach, to school, to a friends place or to a job, they view hitchhiking as their only way of getting around, against parental advice.
-Julie’s parents and her younger sister Trish worry very much about her hitching, particularly after there are rumors of a maniac predator in the area driving around.
-Julie wants to earn money towards a car so she secures a job at the local beach hangout, Karp’s Kave working with her other friend Roz who sometimes gives her a ride to work on her moped when she’s not hitching.
-Julie’s boyfriend feels like she has been giving him the cold shoulder when Julie declines his giving her rides to work.
-Francine assures her hitching is ok since she does it to get to beauty college.
-Meanwhile, Dana gets into a car accident which totals her car and she is alright, however she is now dependent on hitching to get around.
+Whether they are headed towards the beach or to school or to a job, they view hitchhiking as their only way of getting around, against parental advice.
+Julie’s parents worry very much about their daughter particularly after there are rumors of a maniac predator in the area driving around.
+Her younger sister Trish also worries about her.
+Julie secures a job at the local beach hangout, Karp’s Kave working with her other friend Roz.